taliajmallo/rpgs/campaigns/Triplets/Jasskia/charsheet.md

 	14. Hymn of Peace
 	16. Euphoric Tranquility
 	18. Antipathy
-### Familiar - Flowering Lattice
-You gain +3 to Bluff checks and the benefits of the Alertness feat (+2 to Perception and Sense Motive checks, increased to +4 at 10 ranks).
-#### Bountiful Fruits
-Once per week, a flowering lattice produces a handful of small fruits or berries that remain ripe for 1 week.
-Eating all of the fruit takes 1 minute and affects the eater as if she had consumed a berry affected by goodberry.
 ### Season - Winter
 The save DCs of any of your spells that deal cold damage increase by 1.
 ### Hexes